Cyril Stevenson: Early journalism career

+Political career

-Stevenson was elected to the Bahamas House of Assembly, the lower house of Parliament, from the Andros and the Berry Islands constituency in 1956.
+In 1956, Stevenson was elected to the House of Assembly, the lower house of parliament, from the Andros and the Berry Islands constituency.
 He joined the "Magnificent Six," a group of six MPs who formed the first opposition block in the Bahamas parliament.
-The group of six PLP parliamentary members consisted of Stevenson, Randol Fawkes, Lynden Pindling, Milo Butler, Sammy Isaacs, and Clarence Bain.
+The group of six PLP parliamentary members consisted of Stevenson, Randol Fawkes, Lynden Pindling, Milo Butler, Sammy Isaacs, and Clarence A. Bain.

+The 1958 General Strike led to constitutional reforms in the Bahamas.
+Previously in order to vote, a person could vote in any district in which they owned property valued of more than $14.
+In addition, there was a corporation vote allowing companies to vote.
+In the house's Constitution Committee, the United Bahamian Party argued for the retention of the plural vote, which would allow rich people to continue to vote in multiple constituencies.
+In his minority report, Stevenson made his position clear, that elections "to the General Assembly should be based on the [simple] principle of... one person, one vote."

+In 1959, Stevenson agitated for the Harry Oakes' case to be reopened.
+Weeks before a vote in the House of Assembly, Stevenson’s house was shot at.

 Stevenson was re-elected to the Assembly in the 1962 election, again representing portions of Andros Island and the Berry Islands.
-He lost his re-election in 1967, when he was as an independent candidate and left the PLP.

-He retired from politics after his 1967 electoral defeat.
+He lost his re-election in 1967, when he ran as an independent candidate and left the PLP.
+He retired from politics after his 1967 electoral defeat, but rejoined the PLP in 1970.

+Later years

 Stevenson became head of the Bahamas Information Services, a government department, in 1970.
 He gave control of his printing business to family members that same year to focus on his work with the Bahamas Information Services.
 He remained head of the Bahamas Information Services until his retirement in 1985.

+Awards and honours

 Stevenson was made a Member of the Royal Victorian Order in 1975.
+In 1982, he was also made a Knight Commander and Knight Grand Cross of Malta.

-He received an award for contributions to journalism by The Bahamas Press Club in 1999.
-In 2000, Jones Communication Limited named Stevenson as a member of the 100 Most Outstanding Bahamians of the 20th Century.
+He received an award for contributions to journalism by the Bahamas Press Club in 1999.
+In 2000, Jones Communication Limited also named Stevenson one of the 100 Most Outstanding Bahamians of the 20th century.

-Stevenson resided at his home at South Beach, New Providence, from 1961 to 2006.
+Death and legacy

-Cyril Stevenson died on November 6, 2006, at the age of 92.
-He was survived by his wife of 47 years, June Ellen Stevenson (née Maplethorpe), and five children - William, Rae, Grace, Michael and Clarke.
-A state funeral was held at the Christ Church Cathedral in Nassau on November 16, 2006.
+Cyril Stevenson died on November 6, 2006 at the age of 92.
+He was survived by his wife of 47 years, June Ellen Stevenson (née Maplethorpe), and five children.
+A state funeral was held at Christ Church Cathedral in Nassau on November 16, 2006.